eabglobal/juniper/README.md

 # Usage
 First of all clone this project and pip install it into your virtual environment.

-    >>> git clone git@gitlab.devops.eab.com:Connect-Service/juniper.git
+    >>> git clone git@github.com:eabglobal/juniper.git
     >>> cd juniper
     >>> pip install -e .

-Once you have the tool installed, go to the project you're currently working and create a motto definition file.
-Call the file something like `sls.yml`.
-Use the `sample.yml` as a starting point on how to define your functions.
+Once you have the tool installed, go to the project you're currently working on and create a manifest definition file.
+Call the file something like `manifest.yml`.
+Use the `sample_manifest.yml` as a starting point on how to define your functions.

 Once you have the definitions file as part of your project.
 You can build your lambda functions using the following command:

-    >>> motto build -c sls.yml
+    >>> juni build

-After executing the command, you will see an output similar to the one on this
+After executing the command, you will see output similar to the one on this
 screenshot:

 ![](assets/build_cmd.png)

+If you name your serverless definition file `manifest.yml`, juni will read the file by default and generate the artifacts for you.
+If you would like to call the file something else, you can specify the name of the manifest as follows:

+    >>> juni build -m sls.yml

 # Value proposition
 When working with lambda functions in python, there are multiple ways to generate the .zip artifact.
-As previously stated, there three main players in the serverless framework space: Chalice, Zappa and the Serverless Framework.
+As previously stated, there are three main players in the serverless framework space: Chalice, Zappa and the Serverless Framework.
 These solutions are very comprehensive and offer a wide range of features including building, deploying, spinning up local development servers, etc.

 Keep in mind that these offerings are either web frameworks or framework wrappers and their value proposition is completely different from juniper's.
-A framework is a comprehensive offering with 100s of features on top of packaging.
+A framework is a comprehensive offering with hundreds of features on top of packaging.

 >>>
-juniper is only used for generating the artifacts required to deploy a python lambda function.
+Juniper is only used for generating the artifacts required to deploy a python lambda function.
 This tool can be used in conjunction with pretty much any framework in the serverless space.
 >>>